AnatolyPalyony/mikrotik-exporter/README.md

 in the metrics output to prometheus.
 The `user` and `password` are the ones you created for the exporter to use to access the API.

+##### Docker
+Add  and  use the following in docker-compose file.

+`version: "3"

+services:
+  prom_mikrotik_exporter:
+    image: nshttpd/mikrotik-exporter:1.0.11 # Make sure to check versioning
+    volumes:
+      - './config:/config'
+    env_file: .env
+    ports:
+      - 9436:9436
+    restart: unless-stopped
+`

+the .env file contents

+`CONFIG_FILE=/config/config.yml`

+and then put config.yml for the Mikrotik Exporter in <docker-compose.yml location>/config

 #### Config File

 `./mikrotik-exporter -config-file config.yml`